Murtuza Mukhtarov: Mukhtarov's Mansion

-The Mukhtarov's Mansion is located in the centre of Istiglaliyyat Avenue (Independence Avenue).
+The Mukhtarov's Mansion is located in the center of Istiglaliyyat Avenue (Independence Avenue).
 Built in the early 1910s by Azerbaijan oil millionaire Murtuza Mukhtarov, it was inspired by the magnate's travels to Venice.
 Notable architect Jozef Ploshko designed this French Gothic edifice among a number of great buildings in the city.
 It housed a boarding school for poverty-stricken or orphaned girls (about 1914–1920) organized by the first Female Muslim Philanthropic Society, which Liza (Mukhtarov's wife) established (1914).
 During the Soviet period, when it was converted into Baku's Wedding Palace, the Residence took on a new life and character of its own, somehow reminiscent of its past.
-To this day, it continues to serve that purpose and couples come to register their vows and make public their commitment of loyalty to one another in this majestic architectural landmark.
+To this day, it continues to serve that purpose, and couples come to register their vows and make public their commitment of loyalty to one another in this majestic architectural landmark.